K a l m a n ' s G r e a t E s c a p e

 DATED: May 2000

-Great story, Kalman!
+Great story!
 Have you been back to Romania since then?
 Why don't you put any of your own photos online?
 I'll add it to the list of Romanian links at www.inyourpocket.com as well as on my homepage.

 .